Blinkinlabs/PatternPaint/README.md

 # Development

-PatternPaint is a cross-platform application, targetting Mac OS X, Windows, and Linux.
+PatternPaint is a cross-platform application, targetting macOS, Windows, and Linux.

 We use [Github Issues](https://github.com/Blinkinlabs/PatternPaint/issues) for bug tracking and feature implementation.